-The four old capitals of Egypt are commonly explored as Memphis, Thebes/Luxor, Alexandria and Islamic Cairo — each representing a major chapter in Egypt’s political, religious and cultural evolution.
+The four old capitals of Egypt are Memphis, Thebes/Luxor, Alexandria and Islamic Cairo.
+Visiting them together gives travelers a powerful timeline of Egypt’s political, religious, architectural and cultural development.

 Egypt’s Old Capitals as a Living Timeline